microsoft/pxt-adafruit/docs/projects/beaded-necklace/make.md

 Now is a good time to test that your lights are connected correctly and working.

 * Connect your @boardname@ to your computer by inserting one end of the micro USB cable into the silver port on the board, and the other end of the USB cable into your computer.
-Note – Be careful not to touch the wires while the @boardname@ is plugged in, and make sure your wires aren’t crossed over each other.
+**Note** – Be careful not to touch the wires while the @boardname@ is plugged in, and make sure your wires aren’t crossed over each other.
 * If the lights don’t immediately all turn green, press and release the **RESET** button in the middle of the board to turn all the lights green.

 ![Green lights after a reset](/static/cp/projects/beaded-necklace/green-lights.jpg)

 * Open this program (https://makecode.com/_MtgXgUKHhX1o) in your browser, and click **Edit**.
-* Then click on the **Download** button to download the code to your @boardname@
+* Then click on the **Download** button to download the code to your @boardname@.
 * Copy the ``circuitplayground-NecklaceTest.uf2`` file from your **Downloads** folder to the **@drivename@** drive on your computer.

 ![@drivename@ drive on your computer](/static/cp/projects/beaded-necklace/download.jpg)